nvmcr/DataScience_HandBook/DBMS/README.md

 2. Schema: A description of what data is being stored.
 3. Query Language: How to retrieve or manipulate the data.

-Most popular data model is a relational data model.
-SQL is the query language used.
-* What is a relational database?
-> A realtional database represents a collection of tables.
-For example, an university realtional database might have a table with `StudentId`, `Name`, `YearofPassing`, `GPA` and many other columns.
-There can be many other *related* tabes in that database.

 ## Table of Contents
 1. [SQL](#SQL)
       1. [Intro](#intro)